- Published on:

 Proportional Thirteenth Month

-The proportion of the thirteenth month is calculated from the last payment until the termination date.
-The formula is: (Monthly salary × months worked in the period) ÷ 12.
+The proportion of the thirteenth month is calculated from the last installment paid (April 15, August 15, or December 15) until the termination date: salary earned in that period ÷ 12.

 Seniority Bonus